 Taste: Sherry notes of raisins and sultanas.
 Honey, caramel & biscuit with vanilla fudge, apple and light prickly spice.

-Value for Money: There’s rather a lot going on here for a malt of relative youth and that kind of complexity doesn’t often come at such an affordable price.
+Thoughts: There’s a lot going on here for a malt of such relative youth.
+It must be said, this kind of complexity doesn’t often come at such an affordable price.

 For more on Murray McDavid click here.